cloudberry-contrib/cbcopy/README.md

    ```

 Note:
-- For the default mode, either use `--with-global-metadata` or ensure all required tablespaces exist in the target database before migration
+- For the default mode, either use `--with-global-metadata` or ensure all required tablespaces exist in the destination database before migration
 - If you need to migrate objects from different schemas into different tablespaces, you can either:
   1. Use `--tablespace-mapping-file` to specify all mappings at once
   2. Migrate one schema at a time using `--dest-tablespace` with different target tablespaces